A constrained optimization approach to nonlinear system identification through simulation error minimization: Analysis of the computational complexity

-This section demonstrates that we can leverage the structure of the problem to reduce the algorithm's computational complexity.
+This section demonstrates how the problem's structure can be leveraged to reduce the computational complexity related to the main computational bottleneck of Algorithm~\ref{alg:cap}: the inversion of the matrix $(J_h(\xi_k) J_h^\top(\xi_k))$.

-Suppose we use the Cholesky or QR decomposition algorithm to calculate the triangular factor $R$ such that $J J^\top = R^\top R$.
-The computational complexity of the procedure is $O(m^3)$.
-See \cite{stewart1998matrix} for a detailed study of the computational complexity of these algorithms.

-In the following, we present a method to solve the linear system \eqref{lin_sys} by utilizing the sparsity of $J$ to minimize the overall computational effort.
-In particular, we: \begin{enumerate} \item Perform the Q-free QR decomposition of $J^\top$, i.e., obtaining the upper triangular factor $R \in \real^{m \times m}$, where an orthogonal matrix $Q$ satisfies $J^\top = Q R$.
-This method uses the sparse Householder algorithm described in \cite{davis2011algorithm}.
-By applying QR factorization, $J J^\top = R^\top Q^\top Q R = R^\top R$, making $R^\top$ a Cholesky factor of $J J^\top$. \item Apply forward and backward substitution to solve the linear system. \end{enumerate}
+Suppose that we use a standard decomposition method to compute the triangular Cholesky factor $R$ of $J_h(\xi_k) J_h^\top(\xi_k)$.
+The computational complexity of such an operation is $O(m^3)$.
+See \cite{stewart1998matrix} for a detailed analysis of the computational complexity of these algorithms.
+In the following, we present a method for solving the linear system \eqref{lin_sys} that exploits the sparsity of $J_h(\xi_k)$ to reduce the overall computational effort to $O(m^2)$.
+Specifically, the method proceeds as follows: \begin{enumerate} \item Perform the Q-free QR decomposition of $J_h^\top(\xi_k)$, i.e., obtain the upper triangular factor $R \in \real^{m \times m}$, where an orthogonal matrix $Q$ satisfies $J_h^\top(\xi_k) = Q R$.
+This method employs the sparse Householder algorithm described in \cite{davis2011algorithm}.
+By applying the QR factorization, we obtain $J_h(\xi_k) J_h^\top(\xi_k) = R^\top Q^\top Q R = R^\top R$, which makes $R^\top$ a Cholesky factor of $J_h(\xi_k) J_h^\top(\xi_k)$. \item Apply forward and backward substitution to compute the solution of the linear system. \end{enumerate}

-In the remainder of this section, we define $\phi$ as the dynamical order of the NIO model and $n = n_\theta + pN$ as the number of optimization variables {of Problem \eqref{cns_opt_nio}.}